Antman261/csvputty/README.md

 However csvputty really becomes useful in the full context of the command line.
 Take the following example:

-`cat data1.csv data2.csv | csvputty markup 0 1 - template.html rendered.html`
+`$ cat data1.csv data2.csv | csvputty markup 0 1 - template.html rendered.html`

 This passes `data1.csv` and `data2.csv` through the same template and renders them together in a single file.